DAY 3 - Sunday, September 7, 2025, MO - KS

 9 hrs

 🛑 Stop 1: We had originally planned to have lunch at The Bistro on The Blufftop at Rocheport but were disappointed to learn it was closed on Mondays.
-Instead we traveled a little further down the road to actual Rocheport and ended up eating at The Rocheport Winery at Mount Nebo Inn.
-Quite honestly we were glad the Bistro was closed as this turned out to be a much nicer experience.
+Instead, we traveled a little further down the road to actual Rocheport and ended up eating at The Rocheport Winery at Mount Nebo Inn.
+Quite honestly we were glad the Bistro was closed as this (we think) turned out to be a much nicer experience.
 We sat in an outdoor patio overlooking the Katy Trail and riders as they passed by the old Rocheport Station.
 The weather was gorgeous and the setting tranquil and serene.

 The Katy Trail, Rocheport, MO.